Homemade Chicken Pot Pie has the most delicious, thick, creamy filling with an easy puff pastry crust. Individual ramekins for easy serving.

-- Fill all your bowls/ramekins with this filling (taking care not to overfill) and place them on a baking sheet.
+- Fill all your bowls/ramekins with the filling (taking care not to overfill) and place them on a baking sheet.

 - In a small bowl, whisk together egg and 1 tbsp. of water.

-Dip your finger in some of the egg mixture and wipe it around the edge of your filled ramekins.
-Place puff pastry circles on top of ramekins.
+- Dip your finger in some of the egg mixture and wipe it around the edge of your filled ramekins.
+Place pre-cut puff pastry circles on top of ramekins.